Pushd & Popd : Easy way to navigate between directories faster in Linux

-We had written few articles on this title, which are allow us to quickly go back to the given parent directory.
+We had written few articles on this title, which allows us to quickly go back to the given parent directory.

 We normally use

 cd /go/to/the/path to go to the given directory.

 cd .. to come back one level parent directory and, use

 cd to go to home directory that’s where we started.